Best IWB Holsters of 2023

 The fit should be slightly tight and will hold the firearm surely.
 It shouldn’t bounce around while carried, and if it slips as you climb into a vehicle, sit down, or bend over, then it’s time to change holsters.
 I also advise holsters that completely encase the gun and do not allow the bottom portion of the slide to poke out.
 Oftentimes the open bottom will encourage the gun to be accidentally bumped out of the holster.

-You’ve chosen an IWB holster for its concealment, so it makes sense that you choose an IWB holster that can effectively conceal your firearm.
+You’ve chosen an IWB holster for its concealment, so it makes sense that you choose an IWB holster that can actually, effectively conceal your firearm.
 This often requires a keen eye that targets a high-quality option that blends in with the body.
-A block of chunky, thick polymer doesn’t create much confidence in concealment.
+A block of chunky, thick polymer (like some of the worst Kydex IWB) aren’t going to be close to low profile unless you’re wearing a significant overgarment.

 The same could be said for bags of nylon and sacks of leather.
 Find a holster that will ride the perfect height for your body to effectively conceal the gun.
 Also, thinner can be better, and the addition of claw devices and wings also help a fair bit.